AdobeDocs/workfront.en/help/manage-work/tasks/task-information/task-planned-completion-date.md

 Setting the Planned Completion Date of a task depends on the type of Task Constraint you assign to the task.&nbsp;

-You can manually set the Planned Completion Date in the following areas of `Workfront`:
+You can manually set the Planned Completion Date&nbsp;in the following areas of Workfront:

 * In the Edit Task box, when creating or editing a task.&nbsp;For information, see [Edit tasks](../../../manage-work/tasks/manage-tasks/edit-tasks.md).
 * In the Task&nbsp;Details area.
 For information, see [Manage task information in the Task Details Overview area](../../../manage-work/tasks/manage-tasks/task-information-in-overview.md).